Catalyst guide

 Adding the catalyst

-Measure out the desired amount of catalyst with the special measuring bottle and pour into the bucket with the resin and mix it in really well with a square-ended flat stirring stick or paddle.
+Measure out the desired amount of catalyst with a special measuring bottle or syringe.
+Pour it into the bucket with the resin and mix it in really well with a square-ended flat stirring stick or paddle.
 5kgs of base or finish will need to be mixed for at least 1 minute to ensure there are no un-catalysed parts in the bucket.

 Curing Times